 Gut Flora Imbalance

 Dogs with gut imbalance may experience inconsistent stool texture, gas, and occasional bloating.
-Recovery often requires time, probiotics, and stabilized diet routines.
+Recovery often requires time, probiotics, and a stabilized diet routine.

 Read more: Dog Loose Stool but Not Diarrhea (What it means)